charm-and-friends/.github/profile/README.md

 # The power of the community

-Welcome to charm community!
+Welcome to the Charm Community!

 A community-led project that is officially backed by the [charmbracelet][charm] organization.

 ## Our projects

-- [additional-bubbles][additional-bubbles], a collection of bubbles for the [bubbletea][bubbletea] library.
+- [additional-bubbles][additional-bubbles], a collection of Bubbles for the [Bubble Tea][bubbletea] library.
 - [charm-in-the-wild][charm-in-the-wild], the best of what the CLI has to offer.

 ## How can I get involved?

-We are always looking for more libraries, bubbles, and other awesome projects to include in our collection.
+We are always looking for more libraries, Bubbles, and other awesome projects to include in our collection.

 ### How can I get my library added?

-The first question you should ask is "is this better as a bubble?"
+The first question you should ask is “is this better as a bubble?”
 If the answer is yes, consider adding it to the [additional-bubbles][additional-bubbles].
 If you think your project is better suited as a standalone library, then you can make a [new discussion][new-discussion].
 From there, the community will leave feedback and help get your project added to the charm-community organization.